ml-jku/Chem-xLSTM/data/icst/README.md

 Domains are sorted by character length in descending order.

 ## Full list of domains
-coresponding to order in train + valid + test set.
+corresponding to order in train + valid + test set.

 |     | super_domain                           | set                                    | split   |    # molecules |   character-length |
 |----:|:---------------------------------------|:---------------------------------------|:--------|-------:|-----------:|